-Because the key order of some characters is slightly ambiguous, there are multiple key combinations to make the same symbol.
+As the key order of some characters is slightly ambiguous, there are multiple key combinations to make the same symbol.
 In these cases, as long as you don't stray too far from the rules outlined here, you should have no problem writing your symbol of desire.

 compose + | + / + space → ∤